FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 I'm **Franco Jeremias Soilan Lopez**, a Computer Science student and backend-focused web developer.

-I build **practical, database-driven systems** using **Python, Django, FastAPI, PostgreSQL, Redis, Docker, and REST APIs**.
+I build **practical, database-driven systems** using **Python, Django, FastAPI, PostgreSQL, Redis, Docker, Docker Compose, REST APIs, Git, GitHub, and GitLab**.

 My main interest is creating backend solutions that are reliable, maintainable, and useful in real business workflows.

-I enjoy backend development because it involves **designing systems, structuring data, organizing business logic, and solving real-world operational problems**.
+I enjoy backend development because it involves **designing systems, structuring data, organizing business logic, and solving real operational problems**.

 Currently, I am studying **Bachelor's Degree in Computer Science with an emphasis in Systems Analysis** at the **National University of Asunción**, Faculty of Polytechnic.